GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 20 yards

 **Effect**: You create a 3 yard sphere centered on a point within range.
 All creatures and loose objects within the sphere are knocked back a number of feet equal to the spellcheck result divide by their weight in stones.
 You may then concentrate on the sphere to keep it in effect.
 Any creature or object which attempts to enter the sphere is subject to its effect.
-This also prevnets any ranged non-magical attack from entering.
+This also prevents any ranged non-magical attack from entering.
 Magical projectiles and the rays of magical effects are unaffected by this sphere.
 As is light, sound, and magical fields.

 **At Higher Tiers**: Each tier beyond minimum increases range by 2 yards and the sphere's size by 1 yard.